 We will focus on Paris as a site of exchange—as an intersection through which pass influential ideas, forms and actions.
 We will consider the degree to which the encounter with Paris paradoxically made African American writers and artists more aware of and intent upon defining and articulating their Americanness, and finding in it a foundation for increased political activism and shaping of a Pan-African sensibility and community.
 This class will examine the literature, art, food, geographies and politics of African American expatriates in Paris, paying particular attention to the ways that the view from another shore shaped political thought and activism arising from a deepened awareness of national and international identity that Paris inspired.

 Trips to explore the richness of African American life in Paris will include walking tours of "Black Paris," visits to the Louvre and other museums that hold African American art, restaurants that were centers of African American culture in Paris, and even gravesites where expatriates are buried, and which raise crucial questions about the meanings of "home."
 Students will have plenty of time to use the ideas and works in the course to create their projects and pursue their own ideas.

 Students are required to live in program housing arranged by NYU Gallatin.

-Personal statement and electronic transcripts should be submitted through the online application.
-Materials also can be mailed or delivered to the address below, or e-mailed as attachments to firstname.lastname@example.org.
+Personal statement should be submitted through the online application.
+Transcript can also be submitted online, mailed/delivered to the address below, or emailed as attachment to firstname.lastname@example.org.

-Admission decisions are based on strength of academic performance, interview, personal statement, and space remaining in the program.
+Admission decisions are based on strength of a student's academic performance and his/her personal statement, and space remaining in the program.
 If offered admission to the course, an initial non-refundable deposit of $400 must be submitted in order to secure your place.